ButterscotchV/butterscotchv.github.io/firmware-tool.md

 title: SlimeVR Firmware Tool

 nav_order: 1
 image: /img/avatar.png
-description: "SlimeVR Firmware Tool (Butterscotch Version)"
+description: "Links to the SlimeVR Firmware Tool and fork(s)"
 ---

 Hello!
 You can find my version of the SlimeVR firmware tool at the link below: